JoJo's Bizarre Adventure: Diamond Is Unbreakable – Chapter 1: Production

 In September 2016, it was announced that Toho and Warner Bros. were partnering to produce a live-action film based on the fourth arc of Hirohiko Araki's JoJo's Bizarre Adventure manga for release sometime in summer 2017.
 Both studios planned for worldwide distribution and, with the "Chapter I" in the title, were hoping to create sequels.

 In November 2016, producer Takashi Hirano said he had been trying to adapt JoJo's Bizarre Adventure for 10 years and acquired the rights from Araki about 5 years ago.
 Hirano said he chose to adapt Diamond is Unbreakable first because he felt that it is the most beloved story arc of the series.
 In early phases of production, he had considered changing details about the characters and story, for example giving the protagonist a non-Japanese name and background, but decided against it.

 Director Takashi Miike was already familiar with the manga.
 He said he wanted the film to have a slightly Western feel and to be able to incorporate some of the large buildings that appear in the original work.
 Miike recalled the Spanish city of Sitges, which he had visited for the Sitges Film Festival, and decided to film there.
 Principal photography took place in Japan and Sitges.
 In Spain, Miike had to use a local crew that did not speak Japanese.
+According to Kaori Ohtagaki of OLM, Inc., live-action filming took only about a month and a half to two months, while the visual effects took almost a full year.